 - Mentor Archetype: Second season.

-- The Perfectionist: She demands nothing but perfection from others and specvially from Sora and herself.
+- The Perfectionist: She demands nothing but perfection from others and especially from Sora and herself.

 - Plucky Girl: As stubborn as she's skilled.

 - Rapunzel Hair: Her long and flowing hair reaches down to her waist.

 - Took a Level in Kindness: As Sora reaches for her, she begins to slowly defrost and show her gentler sides to the point that she reconciles with her father.